sangwooyu7/ahaanomalydetection/README.md

 # Welcome to LAR3S consulting
 We undertake supermarket self-checkout anomaly detection.

+# Tasks to be done
+Reminder: Code is NOT graded.
+Put effort into making presentations and reports nice (presentation 15%/reports 25%)
+- Make an introduction
+  - Problem statement
+    - What steps should we take to address the fraud problem?
+    - What is the impact?
+    - Should we consider an AI-based system?
+- EDA
+  - Choose interesting graphics for AHA managers
+  - Describe the usual customer
+  - Can you identify customer types?
+(Missing)
+  - Describe abnormalities

+- If we do ML
+  - Think about features
+  - Experiment with features
+  - Choose the most informative features using dimensionality reduction
+    - PCA
+  - Evaluating model performance only possible in Checker
+  - Make sure about 15% of input is marked sus
+- Beyond ML
+  - Research some other methods
+  - Some critical thinking or academic research needed how to solve this problem

 # Objective
 We want to identify fraudulent transactions.
 We can reasonably assume that ~±15% are fraudulent.